LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 #.
 The method signature "(FI)F" specifies that it takes a ``float`` and an
    ``int`` parameter and returns a ``float``.
-The easiest way to find the signature for a method is to use the ``javap`` command on the command-line.
+The easiest way to find the signature for a method is to use the ``javap`` command on the command line.
    In the example below, we run ``javap -s -p java.lang.Math`` to get all the method signatures found in the "java.lang.Math" class, and we use grep to filter and find the "scalb" method.
 You'll notice in the result that there